How much does Ethernet installation cost?

 Cost of Ethernet cable

 The cost of Ethernet cable varies widely from $0.05 to $6.00 per foot for the cable alone, depending on the type.
 Each cable type offers various benefits in terms of speed, bandwidth, and signal quality.
-The table below details average material costs per foot for common Ethernet cable types:
+The table below details the average material cost per foot for common Ethernet cable types:

 Cost of Ethernet cable